-The Pension Input Period (PIP)
+The Pension Input Period

-- The PIP is the period in which the notional values of your pension savings are measured.
+- The Pension Input Period (PIP) is the period in which the notional values of your pension savings are measured.
 From 2016/17 onwards the PIP is 6 April to 5 April - 2015/16 the PIP consisted of two 'mini tax years'.
-For more information on the 'mini tax years' please see the standard AA limits section of this factsheet - 2014/15 and earlier the PIP was 1 April to 31 March.
+For more information on the 'mini tax years' please see the Standard Annual Allowance limits section of this factsheet - 2014/15 and earlier the PIP was 1 April to 31 March.